CapJoris/Genetic-Algorithms-and-Evolutionary-Computing-H02D1a/README.txt

 How to run the program:
-To run a simple benchmark of the problem, run benchmark.m, this will run the belgian tour problem with pre configured settings.
+To run a simple benchmark of the problem with path representation, run benchmark.m, this will run the belgian tour problem with pre configured settings.
 To change settings or the problem, edit benchmark.m and fill in the desired parameter values.

 To change which crossover is used replace OX in line 11 with the filename of your crossover.
 To change which mutation is used change line 12 to the desired filename containing the mutation.